 — Jacques Derrida (1930-2004): Specters of Marx, Routledge, 1994.

-It struck me re-reading the passage from the Folger edition that the two lines:
+It struck me when re-reading the passage from the Folger edition that the two lines:

 ‘Let us go in together’ and ‘Nay, come, let’s go together’

-are echoed (somewhat) in T.S.
-Eliot’s ‘The Love Song of J. Alfred Prufrock’:
+are echoed (at least to some extent) in T.S.
+Eliot’s “The Love Song of J. Alfred Prufrock” intertextually:

 ‘Let us go then, you and I, When the evening is spread out against the sky’ & ‘Let us go, through certain half-deserted streets’.